Munich: Capital of reunited Bavaria

 The Bavarian state proceeded to take control over the beer market, by regulating all taxes on beer in 1806 and 1811.
 Brewers and the beer taverns (Wirtshäuser) were taxed, and the state also controlled the quality of beer while limiting the competition among breweries.
 In 1831 the king's government introduced a cost-of-living allowance on beer for lower-ranking civil servants and soldiers.
 Soldiers stationed in Munich were granted a daily allowance for beer in the early 1840s.
 By the 1850s beer had become essential staple food for Munich's working and lower classes.
 Since the Middle Ages beer had been regarded as nutritious liquid bread (fließendes Brot) in Bavaria.
 But Munich suffered from poor water sanitation and as early as the 1700s beer came to be regarded as the fifth element.
-Beer was essential in maintaining public health in Munich and in the mid 1840s Munich police estimated that at least 40,000 residents relied primarily on beer for their nutrition.
+Beer was essential in maintaining public health in Munich and in the mid-1840s Munich police estimated that at least 40,000 residents relied primarily on beer for their nutrition.

+In 1832 Peter von Hess painted the Greek War of Independence at the order of King Ludwig I. Ludwig I had the Königsplatz built in neoclassicism as a matter of ideological choice.
+Leo von Klenze supervised the construction of a Propylaea between 1854 and 1862.

 During the early to mid-19th century, the old fortified city walls of Munich were largely demolished due to population expansion.
 The first Munich railway station was built in 1839, with a line going to Augsburg in the west.
 By 1849 a newer Munich Central Train Station (München Hauptbahnhof) was completed, with a line going to Landshut and Regensburg in the north.
-In 1825 Ludwig I ascended to the throne and commissioned leading architects such as Leo von Klenze to design a series of public museums in neoclassical style.
-The grand building projects of Ludwig I got Munich the endearment "Isar-Athen" and "Monaco di Bavaria".
+In 1825 Ludwig I had ascended to the throne and commissioned leading architects such as Leo von Klenze to design a series of public museums in neoclassical style.
+The grand building projects of Ludwig I gave Munich the endearment "Isar-Athen" and "Monaco di Bavaria".
+Between 1856 and 1861 the court gardener Carl von Effner landscaped the banks of the river Isar and established the Maximilian Gardens.
+From 1848 the Münchner Neueste Nachrichten was published as a regional newspaper in Munich.
+In 1857 the construction of the Maximilianeum was begun.

 By the time Ludwig II became king in 1864, he remained mostly aloof from his capital and focused more on his fanciful castles in the Bavarian countryside, which is why he is known the world over as the 'fairytale king'.
 Ludwig II tried to lure Richard Wagner to Munich, but his plans for an opera house were declined by the city council.
 Ludwig II nevertheless generated a windfall for Munich's craft and construction industries.
 In 1876 Munich hosted the first German Art and Industry Exhibition, which showcased the northern Neo-Renaissance fashion that came to be the German Empire's predominant style.
 Munich based artists put on the German National Applied Arts Exhibition in 1888, showcasing Baroque Revival architecture and Rococo Revival designs.